Industrial Advisory Board

 The microEP program management team will call an on-campus meeting of the IAB at least on an annual basis, or sooner if program changes initiated by the IAB and/or the microEP faculty group reach the point where review is warranted before further changes are implemented.

-Continuing communications with the IAB members will be made via email communications, posting of information of interest on the IAB portion of the microEP web site, and through Internet video conferences and/or teleconferences with individual IAB members.
+Continuing communications with the IAB members will be made via email communications and through internet video conferences and/or teleconferences.

 The microEP faculty will review IAB suggested changes for appropriateness in the academic arena, and approved modifications to the microEP program will be implemented through the next program approval cycles in the Colleges of Engineering and Fulbright College of Arts and Sciences.